 1. Can I still enroll in health coverage?

 Yes.
-The election is over, but open enrollment isn’t.
-You can still sign up for health coverage through Covered California by January 31, 2017, or enroll in Medi-Cal any time of the year.
+You can still sign up for health coverage through Covered California through special enrollment, or enroll in Medi-Cal any time of the year.
 Enrollment assisters are available to help you understand your options for signing up for health coverage.
 Go to http://www.coveredca.com/ to find an enrollment center near you.

-3. What can I do to help make sure we keep health coverage intact for families like mine?
+3. What can I do to help save my families health care?

 4. What will happen with health coverage for immigrant families?